-For the reasons above, the goal of this work is to study the thermophysical properties of the (γ U-Zr alloys at various concentrations between 3 to 20 wt.%Zr using AIMD.
-The work started by investigating the equilibrium volumes at various temperature and compositions and obtaining the corresponding equilibrium lattice parameters.
-The linear thermal expansion was computed as a function of temperature and composition same as the heat capacities and formation enthalpies.
-The work is completed by investigating surfaces formation using 100 and 110 orientations and compare the results.

-Beeler et al. has performed AIMD work on γ-U. The linear thermal expansion they obtained fits well with the lattice parameter calculated by Basak et al.[13][14] Their results however deviated from the data by Touloukian.[15]
+Beeler et al. has performed ab initio molecular dynamics (AIMD) work on γ-U. The linear thermal expansion they obtained fits well with the lattice parameter calculated by Basak et al.[13][14] Their results however deviated from the data by Touloukian.[15]
 The density of uranium was determined at 1060 K from the lattice parameter measured by Lawson et al.[16] to be 17.92 g/cm3.
 Experimental work was performed on β-Zr to estimate its lattice parameters.
 Heiming et al. used neutron diffraction methods to estimate the lattice parameter for Zr for temperatures between 1173 K to 1823 K.[17].
 Petukhov determined the thermal expansion of high temperature zirconium for temperature ranges between 1200 K to 1830 k[18] while Paradis and Rhim determined the volume expansion coefficient for β-Zr at 2128 K and for liquid zirconium to be 2.35x10^-5 K-1 and 4.6x10-5 K-1 respectively.[19]
 The density of zirconium was determined for β-Zr to be 6.47 g/cm3 at 1250 K.[19] The thermal expansion of U-Zr systems were determined by Touloukian and by Basak.[14][15]
 Basak predicted lower linear thermal expansion with zirconium content than touloukian.
 He also predicted an increase in the thermal expansion with zirconium content which opposes the idea that zirconium has a lower thermal expansion than uranium.
 The heat capacity of γ-U was determined by Konings and Benes.[20]
 Zirconium heat capacity was determined as a function of temperature.[21]
 Both metals’ heat capacities showed temperature dependency.
 The heat capacity of γ-(U,Zr) were determined at 1000 K for 6, and 9 wt.%Zr to be 33.8, and 34.3 J/mol.K respectively.[ref 73 metal fuel].
 Moore et al. performed Molecular Dynamics (MD) simulations to determine the heat capacity of U-Zr.[moore paper]
 The heat of formation was determined by Landa et al. using Density Function Theory (DFT) at 0 K.[Landa paper] The surface energy was determined by Beeler et al. used MD methods to determine the surface energy.

+Add in a DFT->AIMD short paragraph.

+The goal of this work is to study the thermophysical properties of γ U-Zr alloys at various concentrations between 3 to 20 wt.%Zr using AIMD.
+The work started by investigating the equilibrium volumes at various temperature and compositions and obtaining the corresponding equilibrium lattice parameters.
+The linear thermal expansion, heat capacities, and formation enthalpies were computed as a function of temperature and composition.
+The work is completed by investigating surfaces energies of the (100) and (110) orientations.

 Computational details

 AIMD was used to performed quantum mechanical molecular dynamics calculations at high temperature.
-It has been utilized to investigate various systems in the past.
-It was used to investigate liquid phase diffusion in Al-Si system.8 Finite temperature phonon dispersion curves in bcc Z and bcc Li.9 Soderlind et al. utilized self-consistent ab initio lattice dynamics SCAILD to study the high temperature stabilization of the γ-U phase by calculating phonon modes at 1100 K .10
+AIMD has been successfully used to investigate systems such as liquid phase diffusion in Al-Si system,8 and finite temperature phonon dispersion curves in bcc Z and bcc Li.9 Soderlind et al. utilized self-consistent ab initio lattice dynamics SCAILD to study the high temperature stabilization of the γ-U phase by calculating phonon modes at 1100 K .10